MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## Bots

 > ![NOTE]
-> The value proposition references Microsoft Commercial Marketplace Policy # 1140.4.3.
+> The following content is inline with Microsoft Commercial Marketplace Policy # 1140.4.3.

 If your app includes a bot, make sure it adheres to these guidelines.